ShamalaC/transcriptintelligence/README.md

 ---
 **DATASET & SCOPE**
 <img width="902" height="333" alt="image" src="https://github.com/user-attachments/assets/dcb7026e-8ece-46da-8510-f8c03ae81a7c" />
+**What this shows:** the shape of the input data.
+100 meetings, three call types (support / external / internal), spread across a 6-month window from Oct 2025 to Mar 2026.

+**What to look for:** the call-type mix is balanced so no single type dominates the analysis.
+The time window is wide enough to compute a meaningful baseline (months 2-4) and detect deviation (month 3 - March).

 **Category Results**
 <img width="485" height="267" alt="image" src="https://github.com/user-attachments/assets/a669465e-0ba3-4c93-9d0c-a910bf5218e2" />

+**What this shows:** the 9 Business Moment categories ranked by call volume, with average sentiment per category beside each.

+**What to look for:** the inverse correlation between volume and sentiment.
+The categories with the highest call volume (Incident Response, Technical Support) sit at the bottom of the sentiment ranking.
+The happiest categories (Onboarding, Compliance) have far fewer calls.
+This is a healthy pattern - most customer conversations are routine, painful conversations are loud but rare.
+If Incident Response volume ever overtakes Technical Support, something is structurally wrong with the product.

 **Sentiment Analysis**
 <img width="881" height="274" alt="image" src="https://github.com/user-attachments/assets/e7b088b9-7417-4e75-a575-42d9383e8276" />